SCAI-Data-Visualization/AR-Data-Visualization/README.md

 When first entering Visual Studio, it will ask you to create a project. <br />
 &emsp; Choose "clone a repository": <br />
 &emsp; 	Repository Location: navigate to github page [here](https://github.com/Logan-Bock/Love-and-War) <br />
-&emsp; On the top right, select the green "Code" button, link shown is the repository location.<br />
+&emsp; On the top right, select the green `Code` button, link shown is the repository location.<br />
 <br />
 Now, your visual studios will have all of the current files in the Solution Explorer<br />
 Be sure to run "git pull" in terminal periodically to update code.<br />